Back to Learning Center

 Alcohol Monitoring and Testing in Child Custody Cases

-To protect a child from the risks posed by an alcoholic parent, it is possible to monitor his or her alcohol levels strategically during a child custody case.
+To protect a child from the risks posed by custody with an alcoholic parent, it is possible to monitor the other parent’s alcohol levels strategically during a child custody case.
 Alcohol monitoring will detect if the addicted parent is intoxicated or consuming alcohol when a child is present.

 In some cases, parents can take EtG and PEth tests periodically to verify their sobriety throughout the testing window.
-But, this is not sufficient in every situation.
-Cases with heavy drinkers or active alcoholics should consider implementing a more frequent alcohol detection system like Soberlink.
+But this is not sufficient in every situation; in cases with heavy drinkers or active alcoholics, the court may request a more frequent alcohol monitor at a custody hearing, like Soberlink.
 Soberlink monitors a person’s blood alcohol content (BAC) using a wireless breathalyzer.
-It immediately sends the results to the other parent and attorneys.
+In cases related to child custody, the alcoholic parent’s results can immediately be sent to the other parent and attorneys.
 As a result, it is a convenient, reliable way to measure sobriety.
 An alcoholic parent should take a Soberlink test at frequent intervals during their custody periods to reduce the risk that alcohol is consumed between tests without detection.
 If a test is positive for the presence of alcohol, then the other parent can quickly retrieve the child or take other protective measures.

 Addiction is a complex issue in child custody cases.
-With some diligence and strategy by the protective parent, it is possible to establish a safe and happy co-parenting environment for your children.
+But with some diligence and strategy by the protective parent, it is possible to establish a safe and happy co-parenting environment for your children.

-If you would like more information about addiction or alcoholism in child custody cases, please contact Lindsey Obenhaus at 214-373 7676 or a Goranson Bain Ausley lawyer here.
+If you would like more information about addiction or alcoholism in child custody cases, please contact Lindsey Obenhaus at 214-373-7676.

 Popular Family Law Articles